pa11y/pa11y/README.md

 <cwd>/rainbows
 ```

-A pa11y reporter should export the following methods:
+A pa11y reporter should export the following methods, and these should make use of `console` to send output:

 ```js
 begin(url); // Called when pa11y starts